 A pad to place under their sleeping bag is essential.
 Some are made of foam material that is more comfortable than simply sleeping on the ground.
 Others fill with air when used, and then deflate for packing.

-See our Helpful Summer Links for reliable vendors of outdoor equipment.
+Visit the Pre-Camp Shopping page in the Helpful Summer Links section of our website for reliable vendors of outdoor equipment.

 - Social Media Policy

-Campers and staff may not post words, photos or videos that may reflect negatively on camp, other campers, or staff members.
+Campers and staff may not post words, photos, or videos that may reflect negatively on camp, other campers, or staff members.
 It is each parent’s responsibility to monitor his/her son’s Facebook page and other social media outlets.
-We have guidelines for our staff regarding social media use and interaction with campers outside of camp.
+We have staff guidelines regarding social media use and interaction with campers outside of camp.
 We cannot be responsible for staff/camper interaction outside of your camper’s camp session.

 Helpful Summer Links